August 16, 2017

 This is a situation Judge Brody needs to address and remedy quickly.
 The “quick and easy” claims filing process touted by Class Counsel and their appointed Claims Administrator is becoming a living nightmare for far too many NFL families who are already dealing with severe hardship.

 The 8-year veteran’s wife that I spoke with stated, “It appears ours is close to being final, but it is hard to know at this point.
 I feel blessed that we aren’t needing that money to survive.”
-Both Mary and the wife I spoke with expressed grave concern for those players without families to help them through the process or those who are in desperate financial need.
+Both the daughter and the wife I spoke with expressed grave concern for those players without families to help them through the process or those who are in desperate financial need.
 “It is a difficult journey and for the NFL to make it more difficult is beyond cruel.”